 1.5 – Locating Missing Family and Friends

 Persons affected by a disaster may notify loved ones of their well-being by registering on the Safe and Well feature of www.redcross.org.
 Click the “Get Help” tab, and then click “List Yourself as Safe and Well.”

 Concerned family and friends can search the list of those who have registered themselves as “safe and well” by clicking “Find and Notify Family and Friends After a Disaster.”
 Another source for information on how to locate a family member or friend affected by a disaster is: https://www.usa.gov/after-disaster (then go to steps 4 & 5 below) or www.usa.gov, and follow steps 1–5 below.

 1. Go to “All Topics and Services” in the top menu.

 3. Then click the “After a Disaster” tab.

-4. Next, scroll down to the “Find Family After a Disaster” section.
+4. Next, scroll down to the “Find a Missing Person After a Disaster” section.

 5. Finally, access the “National Missing and Unidentified Person System (NamUS)” and “Let Family and Friends Know You’re Safe After a Disaster” links.